bioinfo-pf-curie/proteinfold/docs/usage.md

                                     passed using the --alphaFoldOptions option.
     --onlyMsas                      When true, the pipeline will only generate the multiple sequence alignments (msas).
+    --outDir              PATH      The output directory where the results will be saved --proteinLigandFile   PATH      Path to the input file for molecular docking.
+The file must be in CSV format, without space.
+One column named
+                                    'protein' contains the path the the 'pdb' file and one column named 'ligand' must contain the path to the
+                                    'sdf' file.
-    --outDir              PATH      The output directory where the results will be saved --useGpu                        Run the prediction model on GPU.
-While AlphaFold and MassiveFold can run on CPU, ColabFold requires GPU only.
+    --useGpu                        Run the prediction model on GPU.
+AlphaFold and MassiveFold can run either on CPU or GPU.
+ColabFold and
+                                    DynamicBind require GPU only.

+REFERENCES:
+    --genomeAnnotationPath PATH   Path to genome/proteome annotations folder used to predict the protein 3D structure.

 =======================================================
 Available Profiles